Mohanad1206/scraper-final/README.md

 - This repo uses a **resilient heuristic** to find product cards and fields.
 You can gradually improve coverage by adding domain-specific overrides under `overrides` in `config.json`.
 - If a site blocks headless browsing, try enabling `--slow` or increase timeouts.
 - To cap products per site, use `--limit` (default: 50).

+This version crawls listing pages and pagination and targets up to 200 products per site.